hgrif/cookiecutter-ds-python/{{ cookiecutter.repo_name }}/docs/infrastructure/installation_instructions.md

-# Build Instructions
+# Install Instructions

-Practice good habits with conda environments.
+Practice good habits with conda environments. **The conda environment contains _all_ necessary dependencies**

-_The **full** dependency stack to compile the paper is contained within the conda environment for this project (`getis_empcenter`)_

 On a fresh machine:

-- clone the respository with git, then cd into it
+1. clone this repository, then cd into it
-- use `make environment` to build a local environment called "getis_empcenters"
+2. run `make environment` to build the conda environment with necessary dependencies
-  - if you hit environment solve errors on apple silicon it's probably because of `pandoc-crossref`.
-In that case, remove `pandoc-crossref` from the conda deps and add it below as a pip requirement (or use the docker solution)
-- use `make pdf` or `make paper` to compile the paper (the latter creates latex, html, and docx, as well as pdf)
+   - run `conda activate getis_empcenter` each time you work on the project
+   - run `make environment-update` to rebuild the conda environment if you add new dependencies or they change upstream

 ## Docker instructions

+In general, the conda environment should be sufficient for running the full analysis and compiling the paper.
+Practice good environment habits, and make sure you add any new dependencies to the `environment.yml` when they're used in the analysis.
+We want to avoid relying on docker containers because they add overhead, consume disk space, and can be clumsy to work with.

+**But** docker containers can be extremely useful in two cases: first, for onboarding new contributors who don't use conda regularly but just need access to the code, and second for freezing an environment in place to prevent bit rot and ensure the full stack is reproducible.
+The latter is especially useful when a paper has been sumbitted for review, in which case the code represents a snapshot in time.
+Wrapping the environment into a docker container when the paper is shipped can save hours or days that would otherwise be spent refactoring old code when the paper comes back for revision (but, if the paper would benefit from upstream changes, the docker image can be ignored, and the analysis can just proceed with the conda environment--the best of both worlds!)

+To create a docker image, you must first have a working conda environment.
+Generally, the lead author or whoever has recently pushed on the analysis will have a working environment, and the lock-file only needs to be generated and committed when there's been an intentional change to the environment.
+In practice, the lock-file should be regenerated (and committed) whenever there is a logical 'snapshot' of the paper (milestones, revisions, or changes to the dependencies)

 - to generate a local docker image use `make docker-image`
 - start the docker container with `make docker-run`